-During the financial year ended 31 December 2020, the Audit Committee in the discharge of its duties and functions carried out the following activities:-
+During the financial year ended 31 December 2021, the Audit Committee in discharge of its duties and functions carried out the following activities:-

-- 1. Reviewed the unaudited quarterly financial results of the Group and made recommendation to the Board of Directors ("Board") for approval prior to submission to Bursa Malaysia Securities Berhad ("Bursa Securities").
-The review is to ensure that the quarterly results present a true and fair view of the Group's financial positions and were prepared in accordance with the requirements of the Malaysian Financial Reporting Standard 134 Interim Financial Reporting and Paragraph 9.22 as well as Appendix 9B of the Main Market Listing Requirements ("MMLR") of Bursa Securities. - 2.
-Reviewed and made recommendations to the Board in respect of the annual audited financial statements of the Company and the Group with the External Auditors for approval prior to submission to Bursa Securities.
+- Reviewed the unaudited quarterly financial results of the Group and made recommendation to the Board of Directors ("Board") for approval prior to submission to Bursa Malaysia Securities Berhad ("Bursa Securities").
+The review is to ensure that the quarterly results present a true and fair view of the Group's financial positions and were prepared in accordance with the requirements of the Malaysian Financial Reporting Standard 134 - Interim Financial Reporting and Paragraph 9.22 as well as Appendix 9B of the Main Market Listing Requirements ("MMLR") of Bursa Securities. - 2.
+Reviewed and made recommendations to the Board in respect of the annual audited financial statements of the Group and the Company with the External Auditors for approval prior to submission to Bursa Securities.
 The review is to ensure that the financial statements were prepared in compliance with the regulatory requirements. - 3.
-Reviewed and discussed with the External Auditors on their audit approach, the areas of audit emphasis, reporting and deliverables, as well as new developments on accounting standards and regulatory requirements. - 4.
+Reviewed and discussed with the External Auditors amongst others, their audit approach, the areas of audit emphasis, reporting and deliverables, as well as new developments on accounting standards and regulatory requirements. - 4.
 Reviewed the External Auditors' audit findings, results and reports.
 Private discussions with the External Auditors without the presence of Executive Directors and Management to discuss any problems/issues arising from the interim audit/final audit and assistance provided by Management to them during the course of audit. - 5.
-Reviewed and assessed the suitability and independence of the External Auditors in relation to the re-appointment of the External Auditors, taking into consideration amongst others, the adequacy of experience and resources of the firm and the professional staff assigned to the audit and the relevant criteria prescribed under the MMLR of Bursa Securities before recommending to the Board. - 6.
-Reviewed and discussed the proposed audit fees of the External Auditors. - 7.
+Reviewed and assessed the suitability, objectivity and independence of the External Auditors in relation to the reappointment of the External Auditors, taking into consideration amongst others, the adequacy of experience and resources of the firm and the professional staff assigned to the audit and the relevant criteria prescribed under the MMLR of Bursa Securities before recommending to the Board. - 6.
+Reviewed and discussed the proposed audit and non-audit fees of the External Auditors. - 7.
 Reviewed the recurrent related party transactions to ensure the transactions are conducted on arm's length basis and are not detrimental to the interest of minority shareholders. - 8.
 Reviewed the internal audit plan to ensure the adequacy of the scope, competency and resources of the internal audit function. - 9.
 Reviewed the report from the Internal Auditors, the recommendations made and management responses to those recommendations.
-The Internal Auditors monitored the implementation of the Management's action plans on the outstanding issues through follow-up report to ensure that all key risks and control weaknesses are being properly addressed. - 10.
+Periodically, the Internal Auditors will monitor the implementation of the Management's action plans on the outstanding issues through follow-up report to ensure that all key risks and control weaknesses are being properly addressed. - 10.
 Reviewed the renewal of engagement of outsourced internal audit services and recommended to the Board for approval. - 11.
 Reviewed the Audit Committee Report and Statement on Risk Management and Internal Control for inclusion in the Annual Report. - 12.
-Reviewed and discussed the Risk Assessment & Management Report from the Risk Assessment/Management Committee.
+Reviewed and discussed the Risk Assessment & Management Report from the Risk Assessment/Management Committee. - 13.
+Reviewed and recommended to the Board for approval the Related Party Transactions Policies and Procedures.